America's largest party supply store files for bankruptcy - KESQ

 Party City in December said it was at risk of a de-listing from the New York Stock Exchange because its stock fell under an average of $1 a share for 30 trading days.

+Party City’s bankruptcy may be a sign of trouble for the retail industry this year.

+Retailers had a weak holiday stretch, December retail sales showed, and that could force some companies to close stores or file for bankruptcy.

-Other struggling retail chains are also at heightened risk of bankruptcy in 2023 as consumers pull back their spending.
+Other struggling chains are at heightened risk of bankruptcy as consumer spending softens.

 Bed Bath & Beyond this month issued a grim message about its future, warning that a bankruptcy filing is a possible outcome for the company.